Pybounce/spiky_situation/README.md

 - Moustache/player appearance (floating hats, such as a crown, and googly eyes)
 - Fancy stage loading (fancy animation for a stage being loaded/unloaded)
 - A certain game with very low concurrent players has cool traps, but they are all triggered based on where the player is.
 This would make it hard to show in networking since players have their own stage, not a shared one
+- Drawing that duck but thing mayor likes to do in the editor will rickroll you

 ## Critical Bugs